Courseiva

 Why this answer

-Options A, B, and D are correct.
-Interfaces can extend multiple interfaces using the extends keyword.
+Options B, C, and D are true about interfaces in Java.
+An interface can extend multiple interfaces using the extends keyword.
 Since Java 8, interfaces can contain static methods (with body) and default methods.

-Option C is wrong because interfaces cannot be instantiated directly.
-Option E is wrong because interface fields are implicitly public static final; private fields are not allowed (private methods are allowed since Java 9, but not fields).
+Option A is false because interfaces cannot be instantiated directly; they must be implemented by a class.
+Option E is false because interface fields are implicitly public static final; private fields are not permitted in interfaces (private methods are allowed since Java 9, but not fields).

 MCQmedium